jamcry/terminal-twitter/README.md

-# Twitter Bot
+# TerminalTwitter (TT)
-The Python script shows the timeline tweets on the commandline.
+TerminalTwitter is a very simple command-line Twitter client.
+Consumer keys and access token should be placed in keys.json file.
+It shows the timeline tweets in the terminal.

-Tweepy is used as API wrapper.
+It is developed in Python3 using Tweepy library.